BarbaraMoreira40/BarbaraMoreira40/README.md

 Originally from Brazil, I'm now mostly based in Vienna.
 I thrive in dynamic environments and am passionate about solving real-world problems through data-driven solutions.

-Beyond my technical skills, I'm actively involved in development projects such as building an online store with Java, React, CSS, HTML, Docker, and Spring Boot, and creating a website for an animal shelter in Romania.
+Beyond my technical skills, I'm actively involved in development projects such as building an online store with JavaScript, React, CSS, HTML, Docker, and Spring Boot, and creating a website for an animal shelter in Romania.

 I'm always open to collaborating on exciting projects and learning from others.
 Feel free to reach out!
 </p>